-Dependency grammar refers to the way the words in a sentence are connected to each other.
-A dependency parser, therefore, analyzes how ‘head words’ are related and modified by other words in order to understand the syntactic structure of a sentence:
+Dependency grammar refers to the way the words in a sentence are connected.
+A dependency parser, therefore, analyzes how ‘head words’ are related and modified by other words too understand the syntactic structure of a sentence:

 Constituency Parsing aims to visualize the entire syntactic structure of a sentence by identifying phrase structure grammar.
-Basically, it consists of using abstract terminal and non-terminal nodes associated to words, as shown in this example:
+It consists of using abstract terminal and non-terminal nodes associated to words, as shown in this example:

 You can try different parsing algorithms and strategies depending on the nature of the text you intend to analyze, and the level of complexity you’d like to achieve.

-The word as it appears in the dictionary – its base form – is called lemma.
-For example, the words ‘are, is, am, were, and been’, are grouped under the lemma ‘be’.
-So, if we apply this lemmatization to “African elephants have 4 nails on their front feet”, the result will look something like this:
+The word as it appears in the dictionary – its root form – is called a lemma.
+For example, the terms "is, are, am, were, and been,” are grouped under the lemma ‘be.’
+So, if we apply this lemmatization to “African elephants have four nails on their front feet,” the result will look something like this:

-This example is useful to see how the lemmatization changes the sentence using its base form (e.g. "feet" was converted into "foot).
+This example is useful to see how the lemmatization changes the sentence using its base form (e.g., the word "feet"" was changed to "foot").

-When we refer to stemming, on the other hand, the root form of a word is called stem.
-Stemming works by trimming the beginning and endings of words, so word stems may not always be semantically correct.
+When we refer to stemming, the root form of a word is called a stem.
+Stemming "trims" words, so word stems may not always be semantically correct.

-For example, using stemming for the words “consult”, “consultant”, “consulting”, and “consultants”, would result in the stem “consult”.
+For example, stemming the words “consult,” “consultant,” “consulting,” and “consultants” would result in the root form “consult.”

-The difference between these two approaches is that lemmatization is dictionary-based and can choose the appropriate lemma based on context, while stemming operates on single words without considering the context.
-So, for example, in the sentence “this is better”, the word “better” is understood as a lemma for “good”, but this link is missed by stemming.
+While lemmatization is dictionary-based and chooses the appropriate lemma based on context, stemming operates on single words without considering the context.
+For example, in the sentence:

-Let’s say you’d like to classify customer service tickets based on their topics.
+Let’s say you want to classify customer service tickets based on their topics.
 In this example: “Hello, I’m having trouble logging in with my new password”, it may be useful to remove stop words like “hello”, “I”, “am”, “with”, “my”, so you’re left with the words that help you understand the topic of the ticket: “trouble”, “logging in”, “new”, “password”.

 Depending on their context, words can have different meanings.
 Take the word “book”, for example: